 The Calla is best suited to a light location with moist, well-drained soil.
 This means two to four times a week a firm splash of water as long as the plant flowers.
 No water should remain in the pot.

 It is advisable to water the Calla once a week.
 If too much water is given, drops will come on the leaf of the Calla (guttation).
 By watering the plant a little less you stop this.
 If the leaves start to hang, this indicates a water shortage.
 By watering the plant a lot, it will recover.
 Make sure that no layer of water gets into the pot, as this can be bad for the roots.
 Always give more water when the weather is warmer than when the weather is colder.

 When repotting, it is advisable to use a pot that is considerably larger than the old pot.
 Place the plant in the new pot and add new potting soil if necessary.

-In 1725 the Calla was discovered by the then European governor.
-He sent a number of specimens to Europe, where it has become a popular house and terrace plant.
+In 1725 the Calla was discovered by the then-European governor.
+He sent several specimens to Europe, where it has become a popular house and terrace plant.

 Calla is a marsh plant that is firmly anchored in banks.
 The plant grows from South Africa to Malawi, often in places where the drainage of rainwater is impeded.
 This creates a short marshy situation in which Calla stores moisture in its bulbs.
 And they help him through the dry periods.

 It will be enough that leaves will become ugly.
 This goes naturally and indicates that the leaf is getting old.
 Remove it so that the plant can make new leaves again and no energy is lost to old leaves.